SMTG-Bham/galore/docs/source/tutorials.rst

 expected between two underscore characters.
 The orbital names are determined from the column headers in this file.

 Let's turn this into a useful XPS plot.
-The flag ``--xps`` can be used to pass a data file with cross-section data, or defaults to use data for Al k-α radiation.
-It also flips the x-axis to match the usual presentation of XPS data as positive ionisation or binding energies rather than the negative energy of the stable electron states.
+The flag ``--weightings`` can be used to pass a data file with cross-section data, but data for Al k-α radiation is built into Galore.
+We also flip the x-axis with ``--flipx`` to match the usual presentation of XPS data as positive ionisation or binding energies rather than the negative energy of the stable electron states.
 We'll also write the data to a CSV file with the ``--csv`` option.

 .. code-block:: bash

     galore test/MgO/MgO_Mg_dos.dat test/MgO/MgO_O_dos.dat \
-      --plot mgo_xps.png --pdos -g 0.2 -l 0.2 --xps \
+      --plot mgo_xps.png --pdos -g 0.2 -l 0.2 --weighting xps \
       --units ev --xmin -1 --xmax 8 --ylabel Intensity \
-      --csv mgo_xps.csv
+      --csv mgo_xps.csv --flipx

 .. image:: figures/mgo_xps.png
            :alt: Simulated XPS for MgO